[ID] => 222

 Host a food drive and add some sizzle with competitions between departments or groups (e.g. men vs. women) to encourage participation and earn bragging rights!
 Host a one-item food drive and make a bigger impact by collecting one of the Food Bank’s most needed items.

 We’d love to chat with you about partnering with your organization.
-Contact Joan Griswold, Corporate Development Officer, at (775) 785-1407.
+Contact our Corporate Development Officer, Mary Kay Altenburg at (775) 785-1406.

 [ID] => 231

 [imageTitle] => Learn About Hunger

 [headerCopy] => Learn About Hunger

 [summary] => 1 in every 7 people in our community faces hunger every day, and you may be surprised about who they are.

 People all around us are struggling with hunger in silence.
 Many people feel isolated and alone, when actually, many of their neighbors are going through the same issues that they are.
 More than 11% of Nevadans face hunger every day.
 That means people you see every day are fighting this fight.